 - Selected students then enroll in HULC 1091, a one credit hour course, which is the Learning Community Lab.

 What are the benefits of enrolling?

-- Specialized tutoring by full-time professors from English, math, reading, and educational planning in a lab setting
+- Specialized coaching by full-time professors from English, math, reading, and College and Life Strategies in a lab setting

 - Opportunities to build meaningful relationships with other students and professors, and to build a purposeful connection to the RSC campus

 - Free organizational supplies and expert organizational assistance

 - Hands-on instruction with Canvas, RSC’s online learning manage

 - Assistance with campus resource and community service referrals